 - Board name in Kanbanize must be the same as Board name in Azure DevOps.

 - These are the default requirements since these names are required to build the correct AreaPath value and create a task (issue, epic, etc.) on the correct Azure DevOps board.

 - When you import templates to your corporate Integromat account, you have full access to integration parameters and you can modify the integration to find the best set of features that fits your needs.

 To trigger the integration you just need to add “#taskid 1234” or “#id 1234” in front of the commit title.
 Once you push your changes to the remote repository, the integration will iterate all the commits and check the title to find the card ID.
 If there is one, this commit will be added to a card as a comment with a link to this commit in Azure DevOps.
 If there is no card ID in the title, this commit will be skipped.

 Every time you make actions related to pull requests (create, merge, etc.), Azure DevOps will be sending a payload to Integromat.
 This integration will handle two types of actions:

 Opened - there is a new pull request.
 If there is a “#taskid 1234” or “#id 1234”, a link to this pull requested will be automatically added as an External link to a card in Kanbanize.
-If there is no ID available in title, a new card will be created.
+If there is no ID available in the title, a new card will be created.

-Merged - when a “merge” event appears and there is a “#taskid 1234” or “#id 1234” in title, this card will be moved to “Done”.
+Merged - when a “merge” event appears and there is a “#taskid 1234” or “#id 1234” in the title, this card will be moved to “Done”.
 If there is no such column on a board or card ID is missing, no changes will be made.
 You can change the column name and move cards to a different location if it is required.

 Ready to Use Integration Templates

-We have prepared ready to use templates with the most common scenarios to deploy inside Integromat.
+We have prepared ready-to-use templates with the most common scenarios to deploy inside Integromat.
 Just reach out to our Support Team with details on your integration scenario and the team will put you on the right path to set this integration up!